 A pencil eraser is a piece of rubber attached to the end of a pencil.
-This article discusses the health problems that may occur if you swallow an eraser.
+This article discusses the health problems that may occur if someone swallows an eraser.

 Pencil erasers contain a type of rubber.
-They are usually not harmful.
+They are often not harmful.

-Swallowing a pencil eraser may lead to an intestinal blockage, which can cause abdominal pain.
+Swallowing a pencil eraser may lead to an intestinal blockage , which can cause abdominal pain, nausea, or vomiting.

 Before Calling Emergency